-My research uses qualitative methods to investigate household economic strategies in Mexican migrant families, in both sending and receiving migrant communities.
+For my dissertation, I used qualitative methods to investigate household economic strategies in Mexican migrant families, in both sending and receiving migrant communities.
 Through a grounded, nuanced examination of individuals’ migratory experiences, my work illuminates broader political and socioeconomic dynamics occurring at local, national, and international levels.
 Particularly, I examine the role that gender plays in the design and maintenance of these household economies, and how in many cases these household strategies evolve into small-sized ethnic businesses.

 US-Mexico Border – Mexican side at Playas de Tijuana.
 Photo taken by Veronica Montes – June 2016

 - The Role of Emotions in the Construction of Masculinity

 - Ethics of Care Emotional Work and Collective Action of Solidarity: The Patronas in Mexico

 - Deportability and Manifestations of Suffering of Immigrant and their Families

 - Deportabilidad y manifestaciones del sufrimiento de los inmigrantes y sus familias

 Here, I share with you an interview about my current research project about the Central American caravan, which crossed Mexican territory in October and November 2018 in search of reaching the US-Mexican border: